 Preservation of Tibet’s culture and environment

-As part of the virtual talk series on His Holiness’ three principal commitments, Venerable Chodron discusses his commitment to preserve Tibetan culture and the environment.
+As part of a virtual talk series on His Holiness’ three principal commitments, Venerable Chodron discusses his commitment to preserve Tibetan culture and the environment.
 The series can be seen on TibetTV.
 [Note: the talk was recorded on November 24, 2020, and broadcast on December 9, 2020.]

 My appreciation to the Department of Information and International Relations for their kind invitation to speak during the occasion of the Central Tibetan Administration’s celebration of a “Year of Gratitude to His Holiness the Dalai Lama.”
 Of His Holiness’ three principal commitments: (1) to promote human values such as compassion, forgiveness, tolerance, contentment, and self-discipline; (2) to promote religious harmony and understanding among the major religious traditions in the world; and (3) to preserve the Tibetan Buddhist culture and environment, my topic is the last one: preserving Tibetan Buddhist culture and environment.
 The invitation letter asked me also to include suggestions and guidance that will help translate His Holiness’ thoughts and insights on these topics into actionable projects in the near future.
 So with my limited knowledge and abilities I’ll do my best to fulfill this request.